 - In Discworld, the wizards, notorious diners all, are seen to construct elaborate architectural models using celery and lettuce leaves so as to increase the depth of a bowl by up to three times its intended size.

-- A Shadowrun novel ponders the question how this would work in a world where trolls (nine-feet-tall metahumans) exist.
+- A Shadowrun novel ponders the question how this would work in a world where trolls (9-foot-tall metahumans) exist.
 Their suggestion: Trolls are allowed, if they bring a customer along who isn't a troll.

 - A skit on Saturday Night Live, possibly one of their "Limits of the Imagination" thriller spoofs, had a couple go to an 'All-you-can-eat' restaurant and be later told "It's not all you CARE TO eat, it's all you CAN eat!" and they look and see the other patrons are being force-fed.